 For rpm_repo_name, create a name for the image.
 You can specify the same name for both rpm_repo_directory and rpm_repo_name.

-After the image is built, the cinstallman --show-images command returns the rpm_repo_name in the Image Name column of its output.
+After SMC builds the image, the cinstallman --show-images command returns the rpm_repo_name in the Image Name column of its output.
+Below the image name, the output also shows the kernels used for each image.